- Ruby Beltrán HumanitiesXHumanities

 When Ivan is not in the classroom, he enjoys watching his beloved San Diego Chargers and Padres, solving math riddles, traveling, EATING, and spending time with his friends and family.
 As we all know, this year will be the fourth year of HTMCV, and he can’t wait to continue to work with such supportive and inspirational staff!

 - Adam Ko Math/ScienceXMath/Science

 I am a Christian and love God.
-My wife, Jasmine, and I have been married for seven years and I simply adore her.
+My wife, Jasmine, and I have been married for eight years and I simply adore her.
 We have two kids, Lily Faith and Audrey Grace, and they are our biggest joys in life.